-Where removal can be fully justified, a deforestation phasing plan and compensatory planting and mitigation proposals will be required in line with the provisions of the Scottish Government's Policy on the Control of Woodland Removal and the associated implementation guidance.
-Proposals of this kind should also take account of information contained within the Ayrshire and Arran Forestry & Woodland Strategy.
+Where removal can be fully justified, a deforestation phasing plan and compensatory planting and mitigation proposals will be required to the satisfaction of the Council and Forestry and Land Scotland and in line with the provisions of the Ayrshire and Arran Forestry & Woodland Strategy.
+The Scottish Government's Control of Woodland Removal Policy will also be taken into account where relevant.

 Any loss of trees or woodland should be fully quantified in the early stages of a proposal.
 A felling licence may be required from the Forestry Commission Scotland where development involves loss of trees or forestry.
-Scottish Forestry should also be consulted on the potential loss of any Ancient Semi-Natural Woodland (ASNW).
+NatureScot should also be consulted on the potential loss of Ancient and Semi-Natural Woodlands.